-There's a trick to significantly reduce the length of your mortgage and save you thousands over the course of your loan: Make extra payments which go to the principal.
-Borrowers pay extra on principal by employing various techniques.
-Making a single additional full payment one time a year is likely the simplest to track.
-If you can't afford to pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another popular option is to pay half of your payment every other week.
-The result is you will make one additional monthly payment each year.
-These options differ a little in lowering the total interest paid and shortening payback length, but each will significantly shorten the length of your mortgage and lower your total interest paid.
+Making consistent additional payments on the loan principal provides singificant returns.
+Borrowers can accomplish this in various ways.
+For many people,Perhaps the easiest way to organize this process is to make one additional payment per year.
+If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another popular option is to pay a half payment every other week.
+The result is you make one extra monthly payment each year.
+Each of these options yields slightly different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.